CiscoDevNet/terraform-provider-ise/docs/resources/device_admin_authorization_global_exception_rule.md

 ### Optional

 - `children` (Attributes List) List of child conditions. `condition_type` must be one of `ConditionAndBlock` or `ConditionOrBlock`. (see [below for nested schema](#nestedatt--children))
-- `command_sets` (List of String) Command sets enforce the specified list of commands that can be executed by a device administrator
+- `command_sets` (Set of String) Command sets enforce the specified list of commands that can be executed by a device administrator
 - `condition_attribute_name` (String) Dictionary attribute name
 - `condition_attribute_value` (String) Attribute value for condition.
 Value type is specified in dictionary object.
 - `condition_dictionary_name` (String) Dictionary name